farazfp/loom/content/Poets/Rudaki.md

 His life is emblematic of the poetic and cultural renaissance during the Samanid era; his work graced the courts, where he was held in high esteem by the Samanid sovereigns.
 Although later life saw him fall from royal favour, potentially due to political turmoil or court intrigues, the influence of his work remained undiminished.
 The breadth of his poetry encompassed qasidas (odes), ghazals, and even the narrative poetry of mathnawis, showcasing his versatility and prowess across poetic forms.

-Rudaki's influence extended beyond mere literary acclaim; his poetic performance was so powerful that it is said to have persuaded Amir Nasr to end a prolonged sojourn in Badghis and return to Bukhara, a testament to his esteemed position at court.
-This event is encapsulated in a poignant verse that vividly contrasts the moon and the sky with the prince and Bukhara, symbolizing their inherent unity:
+Rudaki's influence extended beyond mere literary acclaim; his poetic performance was so powerful that it is said to have persuaded Amir Nasr to end a prolonged sojourn in Badghis and return to Bukhara, a testament to his influence esteemed position at court:

 _mir māh ast o Boxārā asemān_                       The Moon’s the Prince, Bukhárá is the sky;
 _māh su-ye asemān āyad hami_                       O Sky, the Moon shall light thee by and by!